 My first experience with a Ouija board was when I was in my first year of high school I sat on the school oval with my new friends.
 We didn’t have an actual Ouija board with us because well it would just be weird to bring one to school.
 For some reason, us being 12-13 years old thought that we would absolutely be able to hold a séance/Ouija board session on the school oval at lunch and get ‘real’ responses.
 So we got our blue pens out and made a makeshift Ouija board using one of our exercise books.
 We used a 50 cent piece as the planchette and decided to try and communicate with … well whatever we could.
 There were around 5 of us and each put a finger on the coin.
 Almost straight away it started moving and spelling out our names.
 Wow the other girls were thinking.
 A couple were even getting scared.
 Me?
 I called bullshit straight away.
 I knew it was one of my friends.
 In fact I knew exactly who it was.
 Even though she denied it, you couldn’t fool me, not even back then.
 The smirk on her face said it all.
 I lost contact with her a couple of years later but I bet she is out there somewhere using ghosts apps trying to pass the photos off as genuine.
 It is a common thing for young teens and up to have an interest in the paranormal.
 It isn’t long before they start looking into things like Ouija boards.
 Just like bloody Mary and other games, it is what kids do.
+Don't you remember do all of this when you were a teenager?
 The curiosity gets the better of us and we have to try things for ourselves.
 The question is, should we be scared of them or are they just a toy?

 Ouija boards, also known as talking or spirit boards, date back to the late 1840’s.
 There was a big spiritualist movement at the time led by mediums.
 Their claim as we know today is that they could communicate with the dead.
 They acted as the intermediary between the living and the dead, hence the term medium.
 There were a few techniques they would use to show their followers that they were in fact communicating with someone who had passed over.
 The first was table turning or more well known as table tipping.
 The medium would call out the letters of the alphabet and ask the spirit to knock the table which would make a noise on the floor when they reached the letter that was relevant to the word they were trying to spell out.
 Another method was that of using a pencil that was attached to the end of a small basket.
 The medium had to touch the basket which was enough for the spirit to take over and write a message.
 Eventually they would eliminate the basket which is where automatic writing came from.
 The basket evolved into a heart shaped planchette and it was soon discovered that it also made a good pointer .

 Table tipping was a long process and people would get bored.
 The basket and pencil technique was difficult to read.
 Mediums began adapting and creating their own devices including things like dial plates.
 Somewhere along the line, the alphabet board as it would be referred to at the time was created.
 Again there were lots of different versions and combinations created.
 Toy companies who had previously made the planchettes to sell for novelty value in order to capitalise on the spiritualist movement at the time started buzzing about a new talking board craze.
 There were different incarnations of the board that we now know of today.
 There was originally the ‘witch board’ and the ‘espiritio talking board’ which were essentially the same concept as the ouija board, but different layouts.
 These were all marketed as a ‘novelty’ item that could allow people that were not mediums to communicate with the dead.
 In 1891 Charles Kennard who was one of the toy makers claimed that Elijah J Bond (one of the listed creators of the boards) had his sister in law do a session on the newest board that they had created.
 She asked the spirits what they should name the board as they had received advice from the spirit world through the boards before and had good results.
-It spelt out O U I J A. She then looked at her neck chain which had a locket at the end and on the locket was a picture of a woman with the word ‘Ouija’ on it.
+It spelled out O U I J A. She then looked at her neck chain which had a locket at the end and on the locket was a picture of a woman with the word ‘Ouija’ on it.
 When they asked the board what the word meant, the reply was ‘good luck’.
 This is the story according to the founders of the board.
 It is thought however that the woman on the locket was a popular woman’s rights activist Ouida who the sister in law Helen Peters was a fan of.
 We will never really know but the rest is history as they say.
 What is worth noting is that even back in the late 1800’s, this was marketed as a novelty item.
 It was hugely popular and was almost like it was the thing to do on a Saturday night with all of your friends.
 Remember they didn’t have Netflix back then so there wasn’t much else to do!

 Don't forget to LIKE the Facebook page for updates on new content www.facebook.com/livinglifeinfullspectrum